Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: General Methods

-\paragraph{Scoring} We use the Syntactic Log-odds Ratio (SLOR) proposed by \citet{pauls-klein-2012-large, lau2017grammaticality}, to score sentences in our tests.
+We use the Syntactic Log-odds Ratio (\slor{}) \citep{pauls-klein-2012-large, lau2017grammaticality} to score sentences in our tests.
 Given a sentence containing a prefix followed by our target construction $\construction{}$ and an optional suffix, \slor{} is computed as the log of the ratio between the probability of the construction given the prefix as estimated by the LM, and that estimated by a unigram model, normalized by the length of the construction.
 Given a language model $m$ and a unigram estimator $u$:

 Importantly, we train the unigram estimator for a given corpus using the same tokenizer used to train our autoregressive LMs on that corpus.
-We use \slor{} in lieu of the usual normalized log-probability measure to ensure that the comparison between two models cannot be explained simply by the difference in unigram frequencies brought about by our manipulations.
-All log-probabilities were computed using \texttt{minicons} \citep{misra2022minicons}.
+We use \slor{} in lieu of the usual normalized log-probability measure, ensuring that the comparison between two models cannot be explained simply by the difference in unigram frequencies due to our manipulations.
+Log-probabilities were computed using \texttt{minicons} \citep{misra2022minicons}.
+An instance within our test set is considered to be correct \textit{iff} the \slor{} value of the well-formed construction is greater than that for \emph{all} four corrupted instances.

-\paragraph{Accuracy} Using \slor{} values computed over test instances, we calculate the accuracy of a model as: where, $\mathbbm{1}$ is the indicator function, and $k$ enumerates all four of our corruptions, and $N$ enumerates the test instances.
-That is, an instance within our test set is considered to be correct iff. the score on the well-formed construction, $\construction_i$, is greater than the score for \emph{all} corrupted instances, $\construction^{k}_i$.
 The accuracy, then, is the proportion of correct instances within the test set.
-Since this involves four pairwise comparisons, chance performance is 6.25\%.
+Since this involves checking how often the LM prefers the target surface form out of five options, chance performance is 20\%.